ejahh/laravel-rest-api/README.md

 #The Progress :
 ✅ Intialized Repository with Git Version Control
 ✅ Created the Database, Migrations, and Models
-✅ Created the Contoller for the 3 Resourced
+✅ Created the Contoller for the 3 Resource
 ✅ Successfuly Tested POST Method using Postman for Users Resource
 ✅ Successfuly Tested GET Method using Postman for Users Resource
-(Navigate to POSTMAN TESTING folder to view screenshots of successfull CRUD Endpoints requests and responses)
+(NAVIGATE to POSTMAN TESTING folder to View Screenshots of Successfull CRUD Endpoints Requests and Responses)